aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 x = np.linspace(0, lx, nx)   # coordinates in the fine grid f = np.exp(x)*np.sin(3*pi*x) # function in the fine grid

-# Let us build numpy array for the exact repre-
+# Let us build a numpy array for the exact repre-
-# sentation of first-order derivative of f(x).
+# sentation of the first-order derivative of f(x).
 dfdx = np.exp(x)*(np.sin(3*pi*x) + 3*pi*np.cos(3*pi*x))
 ```

-We have built the numpy array for the exact expression for the first-order derivative of $f(x)$ from its analytical expression.
-But what if we worked with a function too compicated to derive analytically, or required expression for the higher order derivatives?
-It is useful to keep in mind the there is Python package just for that - for symbolic computations - [SymPy][20].
-We won't get into details and leave it to you, to explore SymPy.
-Note that SymPy is not the part of basic distribution of Anaconda, you would have to install it.
+We have built a numpy array for the exact expression of the first-order derivative of $f(x)$.
+But what if we worked with a complicated function or required expressions for higher order derivatives?
+It is useful to keep in mind that there is Python package just for that - for symbolic computations - [SymPy][20].
+We won't get into details and leave it to you to explore SymPy.
+Note that SymPy is not part of the basic distribution of Anaconda, you would have to install it.

 Sympy supports [basic symbolic calculus][21], and provides [tools][22] to transform symbolic data to numerical representation.